OpenOmics/mr-seek/docs/usage/run.md

 > **Database to use**
 > *type: string*
 >
 > Database to extract phenotypes from when a list of phenotypes are provided.
 The ieu option would extract data for the IEU GWAS database made available through the R package [ieugwasr](https://mrcieu.github.io/ieugwasr/).
-The neale option would extract data from the [PAN-UK Biobank](https://pan.ukbb.broadinstitute.org) through [Amazon AWS links](https://docs.google.com/spreadsheets/d/1AeeADtT0U1AukliiNyiVzVRdLYPkTbruQSk38DeutU8/edit#gid=268241601) provided by the Neale lab.
-The PAN-UK Biobank data will be downloaded and processed.
+The neale option would use the [PAN-UK Biobank](https://pan.ukbb.broadinstitute.org) data hosted on Biowulf.
+The PAN-UK Biobank data will be processed prior to analysis.
 >
 > ***Example:*** `--database neale`

+---
+`--outcome_pval_threshold THRESHOLD`
+> **P-Value threshold to filter PAN-UK Biobank SNPs**
+> *type: float*
+>
+> Float value that will be used as a p-value threshold to filter the PAN-UK Biobank SNPs.
+If no threshold is provided then no filter would be used.
+>
+> ***Example:*** `--outcome_pval_threshold 0.01`

 ---
 `--clump`